anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **1 Corinthians 1.10-18** continues the series in 1 Corinthians 1-3 (without a gap), and is about divisions in the church.
-* **Matthew 4.12-23** is the beginning of Jesus' ministry, in 'Galilee of the Gentiles'.
-(Matthew 4.18-22 is also set for Andrew.) **Isaiah 9.1-4** continues in Isaiah, and is quoted in the Gospel reading, including: 'The people ... in darkness have seen a great light'. **Psalm 27.1, 4-12** (EV: 1, 4-9) [or 27.1-11 (EV: 1-9a)] says, 'The Lord is my light and my salvation'.
+* **Matthew 4.12-23** is the beginning of Jesus' ministry, in 'Galilee of the Gentiles'. **Isaiah 9.1-4** continues in Isaiah, and is quoted in the Gospel reading, including: 'The people ... in darkness have seen a great light'. **Psalm 27.1, 4-12** (EV: 1, 4-9) [or 27.1-11 (EV: 1-9a)] says, 'The Lord is my light and my salvation'.

 Year B